DougLeary/LedString/README.md

 G: Green, always lit
 B: Blue, always lit
 Y: Yellow, always lit
-O = Off (uppercase "O" not zero)
+O: Off
-S = Switched on and off semi-randomly to give an appearance of habitation.
+S: Switched on and off semi-randomly to give an appearance of habitation.
 At a random interval of SWITCH_MIN..SWITCH_MAX milliseconds, one randomly chosen led marked "S" is toggled on or off.
-F = Fire (flickering simulation of a fireplace, torch, etc).
+F: Fire (flickering simulation of a fireplace, torch, etc).
 Fire LEDs flicker independently of each other.

-C = Custom behavior (not working in this branch)
+An application may assign any other single character to a custom behavior, or override any of the standard ones (see example code Custom.ino).

 Example: "WWOFW SSFWO OOWSS FSSSW"